 That happened.
 They marched 74 yards to the L.A.
-Chargers' one-yard line.
+Chargers' 1-yard line.

-First-and-goal screams for Marshawn Lynch, a rough-and-tumble, never-say-die runner who is excellent in short-yardage situations.
+First-and-goal screams for Marshawn Lynch, a rough-and-tumble, never-say-die runner who's excellent in short-yardage situations.

 The handoff to him, however, was fake.
-The Raiders ran a play action pass, instead hoping tight end Lee Smith would get free for an easy touchdown.
-The blocking tight end was covered well.
+The Raiders ran a play-action pass, instead hoping tight end Lee Smith would come free for an easy touchdown.
+But the blocking tight end was covered well.

 Quarterback Derek Carr went to his second option.
 Tight end Derek Carrier was running laterally across the middle, and Carr threw a fastball his direction.
 One problem: Chargers defensive end Melvin Ingram got in the way.

-The Chargers edge rusher intercepted it easily, and ruined the Raiders' best chance to get back in the game.
+Ingram easily intercepted the pass and ruined the Raiders' best chance to get back in the game.

 "I wasn't trying to force it or anything like that," Carr said.
 "I saw our guy win down the back line and I tried to get it to him.
 I was trying to make a play.
 That's the one I wish I could have back."

-Head coach Jon Gruden wishes he would have thrown that one away, but defended the play call itself.
+Raiders coach Jon Gruden wishes Carr would have thrown that one away, but he defended the play call itself.

 Most expected Lynch to get the ball there.
-Gruden looked for the element of surprise.
+Instead, Gruden looked for the element of surprise.